AdaCore/learn/intro_to_ada.rst

        T.Start; --  Calling T's entry
     end Show_Rendezvous;

-In this example, we declare an entry point ``Start`` for the task ``T``.
+In this example, we declare an entry ``Start`` for the task ``T``.
-In the task body, we use this entry point by using :ada:`accept Start`.
+In the task body, we implement this entry by using :ada:`accept Start`.
 When the task ``T`` reaches this point, it will wait for the master task to synchronize.
 This synchronization happens in the ``T.Start`` statement.
 After the synchronization is finished, the main task and task ``T`` will run concurrently until they synchronize again when the main task reaches its end.

-Note that the entry point may be used to perform more than just a simple task synchronization: we may also perform multiple statements during the time both tasks are synchronized.
+Note that an entry may be used to perform more than just a simple task synchronization: we may also perform multiple statements during the time both tasks are synchronized.
 This is achieved by using a :ada:`do ... end` block.
 For the previous example, we would simply write